Skip to main content

 What Can You Do with the Snippet Library?

-• Insert pre-defined snippets into interpretation fields using the “Add Snippet” button.
+• Insert pre-defined snippets into text fields using the “Add Snippet” button.

 • Search, browse, and select relevant snippets based on context